-If you aim to increase fiber intake then go for more smoothies because these have more insoluble fiber that will fill you up.
+If you aim to increase fiber intake, then go for more smoothies because these have more insoluble fiber that will fill you up.

-Definitely, you can use a blender for making juices.
+You can use a blender for making juices.
 It all depends on how much pulp you’re willing to tolerate.

-But if you don’t mind having a little pulp then just add more water than usual to the recipe to lighten up the consistency.
+But if you don’t mind having a little pulp then add more water than usual to the recipe to lighten up the consistency.
 Some juicers have a juice preset that chops ingredients into smaller bits that almost has a juice-like consistency.
-But you’ll need to add more liquid to achieve a similar consistency.
+But you’ll need to add more liquid to achieve a similar texture.

 So weigh your options.